Fixed Rate Bonds Guide

 If you lack discipline, fixed rate bonds are also a good way of ensuring that you leave your nest egg untouched for a certain length of time.

-And as long as the bank or building society offering the fixed rate bond is authorised by the Financial Services Authority, the Financial Services Compensation Scheme will cover deposits of up to £85,000.
+And as long as the bank or building society offering the fixed rate bond is authorised by the Financial Services Authority, the Financial Services Compensation Scheme will cover deposits of up to £75,000 (as of January 2016).
+Please ensure you check this as some banks and organisations do not offer FSCS cover and therefore there is a risk to your deposit when opting to save your money with that organisation.

 As with all types of savings accounts, the rates available on fixed rate bonds vary widely.
 What’s more, the best ones often sell out – or reach their target – within a week or two.